 Kinesio taping in musculoskeletal pain and disability that lasts for more than 4 weeks: is it time to peel off the tape and throw it out with the sweat?
 A systematic review with meta-analysis focused on pain and also methods of tape application

-One article on PainSci cites Lim 2015: The Dubious Science of Kinesiology Tape
+One page on PainSci cites Lim 2015: The Dubious Science of Kinesiology Tape

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.